The category of $\pi$-finite spaces: pi -finite spaces

 \subsection{Definition and characterizations}

-A space $X$ is called {\it coherent} if $\pi_0(X)$ is a finite set and all $\pi_n(X,x)$ ($n>0$) are finite groups, for all choice of base point.
-Coherent spaces are also called {\it $\pi_*$-finite} in the literature, but depending on authors, the notion can demand or not the truncation or the connectedness of the space.
-We have preferred to follow the terminology of Lurie and call them coherent spaces.
-This is justified by the fact that they are the coherent objects of the category $\cS$ \cite[Example A.2.1.7.]{Lurie:SAG}.
-We shall however talk about {\it truncated coherent} spaces rather than {\it bounded coherent} spaces when they are truncated.
-We denote by $\Coh\cS$ and $\BCoh\cS$ the subcategory of $\cS$ spanned by coherent and truncated coherent spaces.
+We shall say that a space $X$ is {\it unbounded $\pi$\=/finite} if $\pi_0(X)$ is a finite set and all $\pi_n(X,x)$ ($n>0$) are finite groups, for all choices of base point.
+We shall say that a space $X$ is {\it $\pi$\=/finite} if it is moreover $n$-truncated for some $n$.
+Unbounded $\pi$\=/finite ($\pi$\=/finite) spaces are the coherent (bounded coherent) objects of the category $\cS$ \cite[Example A.2.1.7.]{Lurie:SAG}.
+We denote by $\Coh\cS$ and $\pif\cS$ the subcategory of $\cS$ spanned by unbounded $\pi$\=/finite and $\pi$\=/finite spaces.

 In the case of spaces, the coherence condition can be understood as a higher analogue of the notion of Kuratowski finite object.
 We say that a space $X$ is {\it finitely covered} if there exist a map $E\to X$ where $E$ is a finite set and which is surjective on $\pi_0$.
 We say that a map $X\to Y$ is {\it finitely covered} if all its fiber are finitely covered.
 Recall that the diagonal of a map $f:X\to Y$ is the map $\Delta f:X\to X\times_YX$.
 The higher diagonals are defined by $\Delta^{n+1}f = \Delta(\Delta^n f)$.
 When $Y=1$ is the point, we have $\Delta^{n+1} X :=\Delta^{n+1} (X\to 1) = X \to X^{S^n}$.